California fire approaches Lake Tahoe after mass evacuation

 Overnight, the already massive Caldor Fire grew 7 miles (11 kilometers) in direction in one area northeast of Highway 50 and more than 8 miles (13 miles) in another, Cal Fire officials said.

 More than 15,000 firefighters were battling dozens of California blazes, including crews from Utah, Washington, Wisconsin and West Virginia, said Mark Ghilarducci, director of California’s Office of Emergency Services.
-About 250 active-duty soldiers were being trained in Washington state to help with the arduous work of clearing forest debris by hand.
+About 250 active-duty soldiers were being trained in Washington state to help clear forest debris by hand.

 Crews from Louisiana, however, had to return to that state because of Hurricane Ida, “another major catastrophic event taking place in the country and is a pull on resources throughout the United States,” he said.